Skip to main content

 Add the Demisto Bot to a Team#

-• Note: The following needs to be done after configuring the integration on Cortex XSOAR/Cortex XSIAM (the previous step).
+• The following needs to be done after configuring the integration on Cortex XSOAR/Cortex XSIAM (the previous step).

 1. Download the ZIP file located at the bottom of this article.